-Director, College of Science Observatory
+Director of College of Science Observatory

 Employer: George Mason University Primary Research: Astrophysics Science Education Science Policy